 Margy completed the Yoga of Awareness for Cancer Professional Training at Duke Integrative Medicine in Durham, NC.
-She teaches yoga for cancer at Frederick Memorial Hospital’s James M. Stockman Cancer Institute and offers private yoga therapy sessions to individuals living with or recovering from cancer.
+She has taught yoga for cancer classes at Frederick Memorial Hospital, and she and offers private yoga therapy sessions to individuals living with or recovering from cancer.
 An abbreviated version of Margy’s article below was published in Be Well World (2011).

 About 15 million Americans who are alive today have had cancer.
 People living with or recovering from cancer often suffer from a variety of uncomfortable symptoms from the disease itself or the side effects of treatment—such as pain, stiffness, and loss of range of motion following surgery; fatigue; sleep disruption; hot flashes and menopausal symptoms; and anxiety or depression.
 For many cancer survivors, these symptoms continue long after their treatment has ended.
 It’s no wonder that more and more people are turning to complementary and alternative therapies to augment their conventional cancer treatments.
 Yoga, one of the world’s oldest mind-body health systems, can be exactly what individuals living with cancer need to help control some of their symptoms and improve the quality of their lives.

 Benefits of Yoga for Cancer Recovery

 A growing body of scientific evidence shows that a regular yoga practice can provide relief for a number of the symptoms of cancer and the side effects of treatment.
 Because yoga is a holistic system that involves body, mind, and spirit, it benefits us on multiple levels including physical, physiological, and psychological.